What is Activated Charcoal?

 Because Activated Charcoal helps to remove toxins and chemicals via the digestive tract, this puts less strain on the kidneys.
 A study carried out in 2006 found that Activated Charcoal improves the adaptive functioning of the kidneys in patients with chronic kidney disease.
 And in 2011 the European Food Safety Authority released this report stating that there is evidence that Activated Charcoal can reduce excessive gas.

 While the body is generally great at self-cleansing from the odd beer or wine, coffee or restaurant meal, if the toxic load is too great, these foreign bodies can’t be handled effectively.
-Qt Beaū contains Activated Charcoal to support the body in removing toxins and maintain skin health, energy, and vitality.
+Qt Beaū contains Activated Charcoal to support the body in removing toxins along with collagen to maintain skin health, energy, and vitality.